Loopring/website/loopring.io/public/markdown/dex_fees_en.md

 Maker orders will receive 0.02% trading volume as rebate.

-### Affiliate Rewards
+### Affiliate & Referral Rewards

-For every trade our affiliates contribute, the reward we pay per taker order in orderbooks is calculated as follows:
+For every trade an affiliate or referrer contributes, the reward we pay per taker order in orderbooks is calculated as follows:

 `
 (trading_fee - maker_rebate) * trade_volume * 20%